richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 | <a href='funcs/tan.html' >Tangent Function</a>   | tan(expr) | Will return the tangent of the provided angle (in radians). |
 | <a href='funcs/truncate.html' >Truncate Function</a>   | truncate(expr) | Will remove any floating point value from expr.
 This means negative values are equivalent to ceiling(expr) and positive values are equivalent to floor(expr).|

+---

-## String functions
+### String functions

-To manipulate string (character) values, the following functions are available.
+The following functions are available to manipulate string (character) values.

 | Function  | Example  | Description |